SergeyKasmy/fetcher/README.md

   stdout # X. Just print to stdout.
 Isn't really useful but it is the default when run with --dry-run
 ```

-Here are all currently available sources:

-* email
-* twitter
-* http
-* file

-actions:

-* read_filter: filters out read entries
-* take: takes any num of entries from the beginning or the end
-* http: follows url
-* html: parses html
-* json: parses json
-* feed: parses rss and atom feeds
-* use_raw_contents: use unparsed data from a source as the body of the message, e.g. raw html
-* print: debug prints current entry contents  (mostly for testing)
-* set: set a field in a message to a predefined value or null (e.g. used when you don't care or have nothing to extract from the source)
-* caps: make all message text uppercase (mostly for testing)
-* trim: remove leading and trailing whitespace
-* shorten: shorten a field to be no longer than the max len
-* regex: extract string from a different string; filter out strings that don't match; replace a match with a replacement string (with capture group support)

-sinks:

-* telegram
-* stdout

-Since a lot of these fields are dependent on the particular source, parser, and sink types and since fetcher is in heavy development at the moment, there isn't any template or example config files but fetcher will notify you if there are missing fields and what values they can have, so it's not that difficult to make one by trial and error even without reading the source code.

-### Login credentials

-To set up login credentials, run fetcher in `save` mode, following by a service name which is either of these:

-* `google-oauth`
-* `twitter`
-* `telegram`

-After finishing the prompt, you will be able to use any of these services automatically without additional authorization.
-There's also a way to use an app password for Gmail/IMAP (saved with `email-password`) but it's insecure and shouldn't be used for anything other than testing purposes